mlflow/mlflow/mlflow/go/README.md

 This will launch the python process as usual.
 Within Python, a random port is chose to start the existing server.
 And a Go child process is spawn.
 The Go server will use the user specified port (5000 by default).
 Any incoming requests the Go server cannot process will be proxied to the existing Python server.

+## Request validation

+We use [Go validator](https://github.com/go-playground/validator) to validate all incoming request structs.
+As the proto files don't specify any validation rules, we map them manually in [mlflow/go/tools/generate/validations.go](./tools/generate/validations.go).

+Once the mapping has been done, validation will be invoked automatically in the generated fiber code.

+When the need arises, we can write custom validation function in [mlflow/go/pkg/server/validation.go](./pkg/server/validation.go).

 ## Data access